Hebi

 As of the 2020 census, its population was 1,565,973 inhabitants and in the 2018 estimate 574,000 lived in the built-up (or metro) area made of Qibin District and Qi County largely conurbated.
 One can notice that Shancheng District and Heshan District are for the moment, part of another built-up area of 372,600 inhabitants close to Anyang.

 Hebi has several coal mines.
-The city is also home to Hebi New Area, an economic development zone.
+The city is also home to the Hebi New Area, an economic development zone.

 Administration

 The prefecture-level city of Hebi administers 3 districts and 2 counties.